JasonChou0219/test/docs/source/03_Installation.rst

 Installation
 =============

 This software depends on third-party software.
 At the time of this release, all third-party software is free-to use and open-source.
 The respective version numbers are indicated.
-It cannot be guaranteed that this software will remain compatible with future releases.
-The repository and this document will be updated to reflect major version updates of third-party so
+It cannot be guaranteed that this software will remain compatible with future releases of these packages.
+Hence, we recommend installing the appropriate software version as specified in this guide or as specified in the pipfile.
+The repository and this document will be updated to reflect major version updates of third-party software.

 Guide
 ------